Locations:

 What is a keloid on the ear?

 An ear keloid is a type of fibrous scar tissue that forms after an injury.
-Unlike other types of raised scars, an ear keloid extends beyond the original injured area.
+Unlike other types of raised scars, a keloid extends beyond the original injured area.
 They can form anywhere on your ear, including earlobes, cartilage or behind your ears.
 Most people who have ear keloids develop them after getting their ears pierced.

 Advertisement